EvolutionSimulator/EvolutionSimulator/Reporting/carlos.lopez-villanueva.md

 - Research how to deal with files during compilation and figure out how to access files using the QResources handler
 - Worked on a complete revamp of the UI looks and created different sprites to substitute the previous buttons
 - Created sprites with procedural generation depending on size, eye type, and tail type (which depend on mutable properties)
-- Implemented simple shaders to be able to have sprites with a similar color palette for different hues.
+- Implemented simple shaders to have sprites with a similar color palette for different hues.
 - Implemented zoom capabilities
-- Implemented the reproduction restrictions so that only species within compatibility range reproduce
+- Implemented the reproduction restrictions so that only species within the compatibility range reproduce

 # Week 6
--
+- Implemented brain modules (sets of input and output neurons that creatures don't have by default but may evolve through mutations; i.e. pheromone emission/detection)
+- Worked on the visualization of the food density along the map using a shader (sadly even though the code is there this functionality was never made compatible with the zoom capabilities and it cannot be seen on the final project)
+- Refactored the creature class into a set of smaller classes with more specific functionalities.
+- Reworked the entire project to use shared pointers to entities in the heap instead of them being stored in vectors of the SimulationData class

+# Week 7
+- Helped merge with main the reproduction and attack projects after the creature refactor and the stack to heap change
+- Implemented pheromones as a brain module

+On top of all of this on a weekly basis I created guidelines for what each project was supposed to implement/accomplish and I worked closely with Nikola to decide what our next objectives in the road map were.
+Moreover, extensive hours were spent helping other members with questions about the objectives of specific implementations and finding hidden bugs all over the code.